NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   Element                                Type      Units     Constraints  Required  Default    Notes
   =====================================  ========  ========  ===========  ========  =========  =========================================
-  ``SetbackTempHeatingSeason``           double    F                      Yes                  Heating setback temperature ``TotalSetbackHoursperWeekHeating``    integer   hrs/week  > 0          Yes                  Hours/week of heating temperature setback
+  ``SetbackTempHeatingSeason``           double    F                      Yes                  Heating setback temperature ``TotalSetbackHoursperWeekHeating``    integer   hrs/week  > 0          Yes                  Hours/week of heating temperature setback [#]_
   ``extension/SetbackStartHourHeating``  integer             0 - 23       No        23 (11pm)  Daily setback start hour
   =====================================  ========  ========  ===========  ========  =========  =========================================

+  ..
+TotalSetbackHoursperWeekHeating is converted to hrs/day and modeled as a temperature setback every day starting at SetbackStartHourHeating.

 If there is a cooling temperature setup, additional information is entered in ``HVACControl``.